Iran hostage crisis wounds linger for US government

 As the host country of the UN, the US is legally obligated to accept representatives appointed by member states.
 In practice it has denied visas before - including to Iranians associated with the hostage taking - but those cases were resolved quietly.

-This spat became unusually public, with Iran refusing to rescind the nomination and officially complaining to the UN.'Ghosts in the room'
+This spat became unusually public, with Iran refusing to rescind the nomination and officially complaining to the UN.